 It’s the UK leaving the European Union after 47 years of membership.

 I’m not that into politics.

 Thank you for asking, it’s a good and serious question, but to be honest, I have actually no idea.
-As far as I understood, the UK is kind of sailing their own ship and they don’t want like the negotiation deals with the rest of Europe.
+As far as I understood, the UK is kind of sailing its own ship and they don’t want the negotiation deals with the rest of Europe.
 To me this is not good – I mean, I don’t see the reason, but again, I’m not a UK citizen.
 I know that Italy and France and Poland and Denmark and Norway are into this together as a big strong union.